Retention is king when it comes to membership sites.

 Your community will be your best way of engaging your members, but we talk about that elsewhere!

 Other engagement options will depend to a large extent on the type of membership that you’re running.
-If you’re offering courses for example there may be more inbuilt options for engagement.
+If you’re offering courses, there may be more inbuilt options for engagement.
+This will be similar with other forms of content.

 Progress Tracking